페이지 이동경로

 Composition of Message template builder

-Supported components by message type
+Supported components by type

 The supported components for each custom message type are summarized below.
 You can navigate to each description by clicking the component name.